The Urban and Economic Development Certificate

 - Want to be more prepared for professional opportunities in planning or public management?

-If so, then the NEW Certificate in Urban and Economic Development may be for you!
+If so, then the Certificate in Urban and Economic Development may be for you!
 This certificate is jointly offered by the Political Science department and the Geography department.
 Successful completion of the certificate will require a total of 18 semester hours.

 Features of the certificate: